Guide

 Yes.
 They operate in different layers and don't conflict.
 A common setup is an API bot (ManyChat, CreatorFlow, ReplyKaro) handling automated replies to comments and DMs, while real-device automation handles the follow/unfollow, engagement, and posting work that grows the account those replies are supporting.

-What makes real devices safer than emulators or cloud phones for growth automation?
+How do real devices differ from emulators or cloud phones for growth automation?

 Related reading